andrewringler/my-nike-data/README.md

 The app pulls in my Nike FuelBand data from the [Nike Plus API](https://developer.nike.com) on every page load and then visualizes it code from Mike Bostock's [Calendar View](http://bl.ocks.org/mbostock/4063318).

+The latest version should be running on heroku: [andrew-nike-data.herokuapp.com](http://andrew-nike-data.herokuapp.com/), but if not here is a recent screenshot:

 ![Andrew's NikePlus Data from Aug 2012 to 2013](documentation/nike-data.png)

 ### Get Started (on c9.io)